Basic properties of lists #

 Bidirectional induction principle for lists: if a property holds for the empty list, the

 prove statements about palindromes.
-The principle is given for a Sort
+The principle is given for a Sort-valued predicate, i.e., it

 can also be used to construct data.